dchidindu5/myblogposts-hashnode/ckzmj76v9014690s16k8zgnnh.md

 An error of this type is known as a **logic error**.

 As the programmer becomes more professional in writing programs, the number of compile-time errors decreases or are trivially fixed and the number of logic errors increases.
-Unfortunately, Logical errors tends to be the most difficult to find and repair, but there's always a way out.
+Unfortunately, Logical errors tend to be the most difficult to find and repair, but there's always a way out.

 The bad news is that since software development in an inherently human intellectual pursuit, logic errors are inevitable.
 Accidentally introducing and later finding and eliminating logic errors is an integral part of the programming process.